 The Board of Directors will begin their terms following the 2023 Annual Assembly to be held in Montréal, Canada, March 22-25, 2023.

 Board of Directors

 AAHPM’s board of directors is the governing body of the Academy.
-It comprises a 6 member executive committee (officers) and 12 directors at large.
+It comprises a 6 member executive committee (officers) and 14 directors at large.
 Nominations for the board of directors and nominating committee are accepted each spring, and elections for open positions occur each Fall.

 See a listing of AAHPM Past Presidents since the Academy’s founding.

-The Academy's governance structure directly aligns with the five strategic goals confirmed in 2016 as priorities for the following 3-5 years.
+The Academy's governance structure directly aligns with the five strategic goals confirmed in 2020 as priorities for the following 3-5 years.
 Strategic Coordinating Committees (SCCs) provide the oversight required to advance the goals associated with the Academy's strategic plan.
 SCCs coordinate the charges, projects, and timelines of numerous subordinate committees and facilitate communication across strategic areas and between the committees and the board of directors.
 Learn more about AAHPM’s volunteer opportunities and how to get involved with the Academy.